openshift/oadp-operator/docs/developer/testing/ MULTI_CLOUD_TESTING_UPDATES.md

 }
 ```

-Assuming only the below is given to the volume backup credential
+The below is given to the volume backup credentials in CI Environment

 ```
 {